For more details see how the Product Attachments extension works.

 To see all the attachments please go to Catalog → Attachments Management.

 This handy grid helps you track all existing files by ID, icon, attachment type, file name, file label, mime type, and file size.
+Also, store admins can track the date of file upload and monitor the date of last changes (including changes of products, categories, etc.).

 You can add new files to the existing list right from the grid by clicking the Add New Attachment button.